-- Entering a pest house that has not been treated for fleas.
+- It is entering a pest house that has not been treated for fleas.

 2. Bed Bug Bites

-- Bringing old furniture in your house especially beds.
-If you live in an apartment where there has been a bed bug infestation, bed bugs might crawl to your room and bite you.
+- You are bringing old furniture in your house, especially beds.
+If you live in an apartment with a bed bug infestation, bed bugs might crawl to your room and bite you.

 - You have recently returned from a trip.
 You might acquire them from your college room.
 Sleeping or sitting on abandoned mattresses or furniture.

 You have seen that bed bug bites and flea bites exhibit some notable differences.
 With this knowledge, it is possible to know the type of bug you’re dealing with.
 This will help you apply the correct eradication or prevention remedies.

 Bedbugs and scabies are parasites that'll bite and prey on humans.
 So, what are the differences between scabies vs. bed bugs - and how to kill them?
 In summary, bedbugs are ovular light brown...

 Cockroaches never go away, and they never rest, they persist, they adapt and reproduce more - which is makes it super difficult to control these household bugs - try the best roach bait.
 Below...